vuejs/eslint-plugin-vue/docs/rules/require-emit-validator.md

 ---
 pageClass: rule-details
 sidebarDepth: 0
-title: vue/require-emit-types
+title: vue/require-emit-validator
 description: require type definitions in emits
 ---
-# vue/require-emit-types
+# vue/require-emit-validator

 > require type definitions in emits

 - :exclamation: <badge text="This rule has not been released yet." vertical="middle" type="error"> ***This rule has not been released yet.*** </badge>
-- :gear: This rule is included in `"plugin:vue/vue3-strongly-recommended"` and `"plugin:vue/vue3-recommended"`.
+- :gear: This rule is included in .

 ## :book: Rule Details